mciepluc/cocotb-coverage/documentation/source/tutorials.rst

             print("des port : %0x", self.des_port)

-Please note, that in this particular example there is no need to define constraints, as domains can be defined straightway:
+Please note, that in this particular example there is no need to define constraints, as domains can be defined such that constraints are already included:

 .. code-block:: python